traitecoevo/plant/doc/design.md

 ### Splines

 We use splines for the light environment, but I have some code I'm quite happy with that works here.
+However, the reallocation is slow, so this is likely to find itself ported over from GSL to proper C++ at some point if it persists in being slow.
+However, we should be able to do that entirely transparently.

+### Numerical integration (quadrature)

+This has ended up being a very simple interface, and I think that I'll use this as a model for the other utilities where possible.

 ### Root finder